Down Syndrome and Vision

 Vision therapy is often recommended for Down syndrome as there is a high incidence of functional vision difficulties as well as amblyopia (lazy eye) and strabismus (eye turn).

-Eye doctors can offer a fully personalized vision therapy program designed to enhance the child’s visual skills by incorporating tasks that are appropriate to the child’s level of ability.
+Optometrists can offer a fully personalised vision therapy program designed to enhance the child’s visual skills by incorporating tasks that are appropriate to the child’s level of ability.

 Vision therapy sessions will enhance the following visual skills:

 Don’t be surprised to find out your child needs glasses; glasses will help their vision, and possibly their eye alignment, as well as the development of normal vision pathways in the brain.
 This will help with your child’s learning and functioning.